This is the amazing story of William Robinson Clark.

 After graduating from King's College Aberdeen M.A. with honours,

-he went to Hertford College, Oxford. |
+he later went to Hertford College, Oxford. |

 Hertford College, Oxford